EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 - data and services are always available;
 - scalable infrastructure for applications.

 Users lose control over their own data.
-This fact causes new security and privacy problems.Need solutions to protect data and to securely process them in the cloud.
+This fact causes new security and privacy problems.
+Need solutions to protect data and to securely process them in the cloud.

 #### Cloud computing: Today
-Cloud Service Providers (CSPs) apply security measures in the services they offer but these measures protect only the perimeter and storage against outsiders.
+**Cloud Service Providers** (**CSPs**) apply security measures in the services they offer but these measures protect only the perimeter and storage against outsiders.

 ![[CloudComputingToday.png]]